smijar/nats-jetstream-durable-execution-engine/architecture.md

 This pattern is for pausing a workflow to wait for a signal from a system outside the engine, such as a human action or a third-party webhook.

 *   **How it works:** The workflow generates a unique `awakeableID` and calls `ctx.Awakeable()`.
-This suspends the workflow.
+This **durably suspends** the workflow.
+The processor saves the workflow's state and negatively acknowledges the message, causing it to be redelivered later.
+This creates a resource-efficient "holding pattern".
 An external system can then make an HTTP API call to the processor, providing the `awakeableID` and a result.
-This action "wakes up" the workflow, which resumes execution with the provided result.
+This action "wakes up" the workflow, which resumes execution with the provided result on its next attempt.
 *   **Analogy:** It's like pausing your work to wait for a package delivery.
-You can't proceed until the delivery person (the external system) rings your doorbell (the API call).
+You don't stare at the door (busy-wait); you save your progress and do other things.
+When the delivery person (the external system) rings your doorbell (the API call), you can un-pause and resume your work.

 **Inline Example:**
 ```go